miikanissi/miikanissi.com/content/posts/how-to-setup-nvim-lsp-for-code-analysis-autocompletion-and-linting.md

 ---
-title: "How to Setup Native Nvim LSP for Code Analysis, Autocompletion and Linting"
+title: "How to Setup Nvim LSP for Code Analysis, Autocompletion and Linting"
 date: 2022-07-15T17:50:01-04:00
 description:
   "Guide on how to setup LSP on nvim for code analysis, autocompletion, and automatic